AyushPatel0703/Web_Scrapper/README.md

-# 📊 Flipkart Mobile Page Scraper
+# 📊 Flipkart Page Scraper

 A Python-based web scraping tool that extracts textual content and images from Flipkart’s mobiles category page using `requests` and `BeautifulSoup`.